 Must-Have Features

 Choosing among the best sewing machines requires understanding vital features that improve functionality and ease of use.
+Considering the range of presser feet included with a machine is crucial, as different presser feet are designed for specific tasks like buttonholes, zippers, and decorative stitches.
 The following attributes significantly enhance the sewing experience.
+Ensuring the presser foot is properly engaged is essential for maintaining correct tension and avoiding common beginner mistakes.

 Automatic Needle Threader